 A dog may continue to be shown in Rally Advanced C indefinitely.
-Dogs may not compete in Rally Advanced C and any other regular class in one Trial.
 An Advanced C entry may be used as an additional entry for dogs entered in an Excellent A or B, Masters A or B class or Excellent B and Masters B combined classes.
 Dogs in the Advanced C class are not eligible for HIT awards.
 Dogs may not be entered in two C classes in the same trial.
 Additional C entries are not allowed at the ASCA National Rally Trial or at National Pre-trials.
-Effective June 1, 2024.